Kristfur/lawnscapes-landscaping/README.md

 - Checkboxes in contact form are automaticaly selected when user clicks on a service on services page
 - Database of users info for company and alert/email system for when a user submits a contact form
 - Email and phone number in footer are clickable and open an email/phone platform for user to immediately and easily contact company
+- Ability for images in gallery to enlarge when clicked